guillermooo/sublime-undocs/source/extensibility/grammars.rst

 In broad strokes, Sublime attempts to match rules defined in syntax definitions against the buffer's text and gives occurrences names known as *scopes*.
-Scopes are then used to determine the course of action when actions defined in package items like snippets or commands are triggered.
+Scopes are then used to determine the course of action when dynamic items like snippets or commands are triggered.

 Prerequisites
 *************